ChangeGlobally : Change {motion} text and repeat the substitution.

 only N > 1 really makes sense), starting from the

-position of the changed text.
+position of the changed text, also moving into

 Note: A possible [count] inside {motion} is